pgierz/snakemake-wrapper-esm-master/README.md

 ## Log Files

-All stdout and stderr from the `esm-master` command are captured in the specified log file:
+All stdout and stderr from the `esm_master` command are captured in the specified log file:

 ```python
 log: